Skip to content

 Activities

-Despite the common belief, there turned out to be many activities travellers can do in Antarctica, all of which are offered by the tourism company organising the trip—for a tourism company to start planning trips to Antarctica, it must acquire a permit from the countries that signed the Antarctic Treaty.
+Despite common belief, there are many activities travellers can do in Antarctica, all of which are offered by the tourism company organising the trip.
+For a tourism company to start planning trips to Antarctica, it must acquire a permit from the countries that signed the Antarctic Treaty.
 All the activities tourism companies offer must also comply with the Protocol on Environmental Protection.

-First of all, travellers can explore the Antarctic waters on zodiac boats, go around nearby icebergs, and watch whales swimming, fluking, splashing or blowing.
-The Southern Ocean is home to many whale species, such as blue humpback whales, blue whales, common minke whales, right and southern right whales and orcas, which are basically dolphins, the largest species ever, and not whales, despite the confusing name.
+First, travellers can explore the Antarctic waters on zodiac boats, go around nearby icebergs, and watch whales swimming, fluking, splashing or blowing.
+The Southern Ocean is home to many whale species, such as blue humpback whales, blue whales, common minke whales, right and southern right whales and orcas, which are dolphins, the largest species ever, and not whales, despite the confusing name.

-Other activities that travellers can enjoy at sea are kayaking and stand-up paddle boarding.
-Sometimes expedition ships offer submarines that take guests on a stunning underwater adventure to explore Antarctic marine life.
+Travellers can also enjoy kayaking and stand-up paddle boarding at sea.
+Sometimes, expedition ships offer submarines that take guests on a stunning underwater adventure to explore Antarctic marine life.

-One of the most amazing experiences travellers can have when landing in Antarctica is watching penguins.
+One of the most amazing experiences travellers have when landing in Antarctica is watching penguins.
 Penguins are native to the southern hemisphere, more precisely in Australia, New Zealand and Antarctica.
-Out of the 18 species currently found on Earth, five are found on main Antarctica and some of its islands.
+Of the 18 species currently on Earth, five are found in central Antarctica and some of its islands.
 These are emperor, Adélie, chinstrap, macaroni, and gentoo penguins.

 Since penguins are highly social animals, they live in super large colonies.
 Antarctica is home to some of the largest penguin colonies in the world, the size of one of which is tens to hundreds of thousands, sometimes even up to a million, nesting pairs.

 Like penguins, travellers can enjoy watching seals, which are also semi-aquatic.
-Around six out of the 35 extant seals species are part of the balanced Antarctic ecosystem.
-As they hunt penguins, seals themselves make an essential part of the whales’ diet.
+Around six of the 35 extant seal species are part of the balanced Antarctic ecosystem.
+As they hunt penguins, seals are essential to the whales’ diet.

-Other land activities that tourists can do include skiing, mountain climbing or snowshoeing, which is basically going on a hike wearing snowshoes to stay on top of the snow and not sink into it.
+Tourists can do other land activities, including skiing, mountain climbing, or snowshoeing, basically going on a hike wearing snowshoes to stay on top of the snow and not sink into it.

-Moreover, travellers can go camping on the land and enjoy the utter vastness, nothingness of the frozen continent and complete silence that is only, cutely, broken by penguins squawking or honking from a distance.
+Moreover, travellers can go camping on the land and enjoy the utter vastness and nothingness of the frozen continent and complete silence that is only cutely broken by penguins squawking or honking from a distance.
 Unfortunately, tourists cannot view the epic southern lights, the aurora australis, because they are usually dimmed by daylight.
-Yet, that does not mean staring at the Antarctic summer sky is not an enjoyable thing.
+Yet, that does not mean staring at the Antarctic summer sky is not enjoyable.

 antarctica